reg1reg1/Shellcode/README.md

 		tcpReverseShell.asm
 	</b>
 	<p>
-		A reverse shell spawns a shell over TCP but instead of the victim listening, the victim connects to a listening service and spawns a shell and replaces whatever it receives from the server onto the shell.
+		A reverse shell spawns a shell over TCP but instead of the victim listening, the victim connects to a listening service and spawns a shell and replaces whatever it receives from the server onto the shell.This too has a password protected reverse shell.
+Inherently a reverse shell are harder to monitor as they may be spawned from any port and difficult to block and avoid.
+Also reverse shells are not services that must be continuously running to support this attack.
 	</p>
 </li>
 </ol>